 The extension keeps the original formatting of the websites and only changes bright colors.
-Although it’s enabled by default on all websites, you can also whitelist websites or only allow the extension on select websites.
+Although it’s enabled by default on all websites, you can also whitelist websites or only allow extensions on select websites.
 There is also an option to turn on/off dark mode on command.

 Interestingly, there is also an option to turn on a light mode that can turn dark websites into light color.

-Taking screenshots is a crucial task for a writer to illustrate concepts properly or quickly share or save ideas.
+Taking screenshots is crucial for a writer to illustrate concepts quickly or adequately share or save ideas.
 There are many screenshots extensions in the Chrome web store, but I like Lightshot as straightforward.

 The extension doesn’t require any prior setup or signups to work.
 Just click on the extension button, and it will take a screenshot of the currently opened tab and open it in a new tab.
 You can then manually crop the screenshot to get the exact picture of the area.

 There are buttons to make minor edits like adding arrows or text, etc., and you can directly share the screenshot over social media or download it to your PC.

 A great Chrome extension for bloggers needs to create catchy headings to attract users and increase visibility.
 Headlinr extension helps you create catchy headings by just providing the keyword to the extension.

 The extension contains over a thousand catchy heading phrases where it automatically adjusts your provided keyword to make a new heading.
 Some of the headings may not make sense as it uses a fixed database of headings, but most do make sense, or at least give you an idea to create a good heading with some manual edits.

 Unfortunately, the free version only offers 30 headline ideas.
 You’ll have to upgrade to the Pro version to access all the headings.